wiris/html-integrations/docs/README.md

 ## Requirements

-Using this project requires having [Git] and [yarn](https://yarnpkg.com/) installed.
+Using this project requires having [git], [Nx](https://nx.dev/) and [yarn](https://yarnpkg.com/) installed:
-You can follow [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install npm and [this guide](https://www.atlassian.com/git/tutorials/install-git) to install git.
+* Follow [this guide](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable) to install yarn.
+* Follow [this guide](https://www.atlassian.com/git/tutorials/install-git) to install git.
+* Run the following command, in your project directory, to install Nx: `yarn global add nx`.

 [Git]: https://git-scm.com/
 [npm]: https://www.npmjs.com/

+### For Windows users

+This project runs shell commands not compatible among different OS.

+To prevent that, you need to run the commands in the `git bash` instead of the windows one.

 ## Structure